 Because of the wealth of information available via guide books, official tourist sites, internet, and travel blogs, there is no shortage of guidance to those who do their research.
 I especially appreciate sites such as Google Maps, Wikipedia, Frommer’s, Rick Steves, TripAdvisor, InYourPocket, and Lonely Planet.

 There are many free walking tours available on official tourists sites around the world.
 One should research to find and download them before leaving home as most times it is too late once on site.
-Rick Steves has some great ones on his free Audio Europe APP.
+Rick Steves has some great ones on his free Audio Europe APP. or, you can contact experts from my site who can help you with the best travel information.

 Having the ability to plop my “little golden girl” into just about any city in the world and map my route, hotel, restaurant and interesting sites while sitting at home is an immeasurable assistance in planning my walking tours.
 I like to know before I go.
 Using Google Maps for research, I create a personal walking tour of any city I visit.
 And I am a walker: even though tours may be less than an hour, the route may be 4 or more miles spread over a day.